If you are ever charged with a crime by the State, there are some things you need to know.

 The evidence produced by your attorney should ideally call into question the accuracy or even truthfulness of the witness’s testimony.
 Upon cross-examining a witness testifying against you, your lawyer will usually try to present evidence that diminishes or even eliminates the credibility of that witness’s testimony.

-Being charged with a crime, whether it is a misdemeanor or a felony, is a serious matter.
+Being charged with a crime like shoplifting, whether it is a misdemeanor or a felony, is a serious matter.
 Above all else, and no matter how innocent you believe yourself to be, never make a verbal or written statement to police or anyone else without first having a top-flight criminal attorney present.

 Robert A. Dodell, Attorney at Law, is a results-driven defense attorney and former prosecutor with over 30 years of experience.
 If you believe that law enforcement will charge you with a crime, or if you have already been arrested or charged with one, contact him immediately to discuss your case.